BuyersSellers August 1, 2024

 What drew you to real estate?

-What unique skills or professional experiences do you possess that enhance your abilities as a Realtor?
+What unique professional experiences enhance your abilities as a realtor?

 What personality traits do you think are important in this profession?